Cinimex/mq-java-exporter/README.md

 # If usePCFWildcards equals "false", then PCF command will be send for each object.
 # Each PCF command uses a separate connection, so sending a large number of PCF commands will create a large number of connections to MQ queue manager.
 # For example, for 100 monitoring queues will be opened 100 connections to MQ queue manager, if usePCFwildcard equals "false".
-# Another example: for usePCFwildcard equals "true", if there are 10.000 queues in the queue manager and just a few queues is need to be monitored,
+# On the other hand, for usePCFwildcard equals "true", if there are 10.000 queues in the queue manager and just a few queues is need to be monitored,
 # only one PCF command will be sent.
 But response will contain metrics for all 10.000 queues and that will lead to performance problems.
   usePCFWildcards: true
 # Interval in seconds between sending PCF commands.